-Weight Loss while Breastfeeding - Tips and Facts
+Ways to Lose Weight while Breastfeeding - Tips & After Delivery Facts

 You must have heard all the elders in your family tell you, breastfeed to lose weight.
 Is it true?
-Do you really lose weight while breastfeeding?
-Well let’s see what happens when you breastfeed.
+Do you really want to lose weight while breastfeeding?
 Breastfeeding is very essential for your baby.
 Concentrate on that, rather than worrying about shedding extra kilos.
+Well let’s see what happens when you breastfeed for 3 or 6 months to your newborn baby here.

 - Daily Exercise: The best way to lose weight has always been through exercise and post-delivery period is no exception.
 However, you need to wait for about 6 to 8 weeks to get into a regime.
 Remember to consult your doctor in case you are planning for something rigorous.
 And also, don’t forget to take a healthy carb about half an hour before it.
 This can ensure that your milk supply is not reduced